 Most teams will have the entire team participate (including the product owner and Scrum Master).
 Unless a team will be estimating product backlog items during its refinement meetings, I find that perhaps half to two-thirds of the development is sufficient and reduces the overall meeting time burden on a team.

-The only inputs to this ceremony are the items at the top of the product backlog.
+The only inputs to this meeting are the items at the top of the product backlog.
 Outputs are product backlog items that are often split to be smaller and better fit within a sprint as well as greater understanding of some product backlog items.

 Backlog Estimating